How to use USEtox® characterization factors in SimaPro

-USEtox®, available in SimaPro, is a well-known model for characterising the toxic impacts of chemical emissions in a life cycle assessment (LCA).
+USEtox®, available in SimaPro, is a well-known model for characterizing the toxic impacts of chemical emissions in a life cycle assessment (LCA).
 But what is it exactly and how do you use it?
 This article gives a short overview.

 What is USEtox?

-How to Interpret the Characterisation Factors?
+How to interpret the characterization factors?

 Human toxicity impacts: The comparative toxic unit for human toxicity impacts (CTUh) expresses the estimated increase in morbidity (the number of disease cases) in the total human population per unit of mass of the chemical emitted.
 In practice: disease cases per kg emitted = CTUh per kg emitted.
-In SimaPro, the characterisation factors are reported as CTUh.
+In SimaPro, the characterization factors are reported as CTUh.
 USEtox takes into account both toxicity related to ingestion exposure and inhalation exposure.
-Characterisation factors are available for carcinogenic as well as non-carcinogenic human toxicity impacts.
+Characterization factors are available for carcinogenic as well as non-carcinogenic human toxicity impacts.
 Freshwater toxicity impacts: The comparative toxic unit for aquatic ecotoxicity impacts (CTUe) expresses the estimated potentially affected fraction of species (PAF) integrated over time and the volume of the freshwater compartment, per unit of mass of the chemical emitted.
 In practice: PAF × m³ × day per kg emitted = CTUe per kg emitted.
 In SimaPro, the characterization factors are reported as CTUe.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.